-WhatsApp on yesterday, July 19 has launched a few new updates on the forwarding abilities of messages in its platform, across users in India.
+WhatsApp yesterday, July 19, has launched a few new updates on the forwarding abilities of messages in its platform across users in India.

-The changes do not really contribute on convenience, rather bring restrictions on board.
-These include limiting the ability to forward messages, and removing the quick forward that sits beside media messages.
+The changes do not really contribute to convenience but rather bring restrictions on board.
+These include limiting the ability to forward messages and removing the quick forward that sits beside media messages.
 According to the limitation, now you will be able to forward your messages to not more than 5 of your contacts.

 The announcement blog says that it is a test on safety and privacy of the users.
 The developers will continue evaluating these changes, so you can hope to have something more convenient coming up soon again.